theriftlab/immanuel-python/README.md

 ## Credits

 Immanuel is forever indebted to the pioneering work of Alois Treindl and Dieter Koch at Astrodienst, and to João Ventura for the incredibly detailed [flatlib](https://github.com/flatangle/flatlib) which first inspired the development of this package.

+A big thank-you goes to Nathan Octavio who suggested translations, and who translated Immanuel into Brazilian Portuguese.

 ## Contact